 Portability

-How to Build: The Step-by-Step Process
+How to Build a Self-Watering Raised Garden Bed: The Step-by-Step Process

 Here are the steps I took to build an economical self-watering raised garden at home.